SunsetTechuila/Cursor-Colors-Synchronizer/README.md

 ## Legal

-I don't have a licence or permission from the author to use these packs in this way.
+I don't have a license or permission from the author to use these packs in this way.
 You can buy them on ko-fi ([Non-Tail](https://ko-fi.com/s/d9f85e6821), [Tail](https://ko-fi.com/s/d07dcb11da)) for your personal use.

 You can use my code for any purposes.